amqp-node/amqplib/doc/channel_api.md

   discarded from the queue will be resent.
 Use `deadLetterRoutingKey` to set a routing key for discarded messages; otherwise, the message's routing key (and CC and BCC, if present) will be preserved.
-A message is discarded when it expires or is rejected, or the queue limit is reached.
+A message is discarded when it expires or is rejected or nacked, or the queue limit is reached.

  * `maxLength` (positive integer): sets a maximum number of messages the queue will hold.
 Old messages will be discarded (dead-lettered if that's set) to make way for new messages.

-Returns a promise of the "ok" reply from the server, which includes fields for the queue name (important if you let the server name it), a recent consumer count, and a recent message count; e.g.,
+Resolves to the "ok" reply from the server, which includes fields for the queue name (important if you let the server name it), a recent consumer count, and a recent message count; e.g.,

 ```javascript
 {